roryl/zsx/README.md

 #### Disable Page Change Scrolling

 By default, ZSX handles links to different pages (base paths) by scrolling to the top of the page.
 This matches default browser behavior and user expectations when switching pages.
+In effect, when the base path changes, it is as if you set `zx-scroll-to="top"`.

-You can disable this by setting zx-scoll-to="false" on your links that you want to maintain the current scroll position between pages.
+You can change this by setting zx-scoll-to="false" to disable scrolling to top when the base path changes, or any other zx-scroll-to value.

 ```html
 <a href="/page1" zx-swap="#targetContainer" zx-scroll-to="false">Hello</a>